zh1huang/tp/docs/DeveloperGuide.md

 ![](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/AY2122S1-CS2113T-F11-4/tp/master/docs/puml/Architecture.puml)

-The architecture diagram above describes the design of CLIver Shelf.
+The architecture diagram above describes the design of CLIverShelf.
 The main components are:

 1. `CliverShelf` Responsible for initializing the various components and connecting them up with one another at app launch.